 – Australian Concerto & Vocal Competition 2016, Critique’s Review.

 Notably in 2018, the year saw her performing in concerts at Carnegie Hall, at the Mozarteum in Salzburg, and her debut as Queen of the Night in Mozart’s The Magic Flute at the National Opera Centre in New York.

 A Master graduate and a Licentiate of the prestigious Royal Academy of Music in London, United Kingdom, Christina has undergone further artistic and technical training in the world’s leading music institutions famous for their rigorous and exacting demands, including at: the Accademia Musicale Chigiana, Siena, Italy; the Academie de Musique Tibor Varga, Sion, Switzerland; and at Mirella Freni’s Centro Universale di Bel Canto, as well as intensive courses in Hamburg Conservatory and Royal College of Music.

-She won top prizes at numerous international competitions such as Australian Concerto and Vocal Competition (Open Vocal, 2nd prize, 2016), IMKA Competition (Open Opera category, 1st Prize, 2018), Salzburg Grand Prize Virtuoso (Open Vocal, 1st Prize, 2018), American Protégé International Vocal Competition (Opera Aria, 2nd Prize, 2018), Golden Classical Music Awards (1st Prize, 2018), and is a finalist of Osaka International Music Competition (2018).
-Christina also received an Honourable Mention at Berlin’s Rising Star Grand Prix (2019).
+She won top prizes at numerous international competitions such as Australian Concerto and Vocal Competition (Open Vocal, 2nd prize, 2016), IMKA Competition (Open Opera category, 1st Prize, 2018), Salzburg Grand Prize Virtuoso (Open Vocal, 1st Prize, 2018), American Protégé International Vocal Competition (Opera Aria, 2nd Prize, 2018), Golden Classical Music Awards (1st Prize, 2018) and as a finalist of Osaka International Music Competition (2018).
+Christina also received Honourable Mention at Berlin’s Rising Star Grand Prix (2019), and most recently awarded Special Prize at The Ise-Shima International Singing Competition (2021).

-On the corporate stage her name is synonymous with luxury brands which she sings for selected occassions.
+On the corporate stage her name is synonymous with the most exclusive of luxury brands.

-Her music mentor is Jolanta Nagajek, a Polish-Australian former principal mezzo-soprano of Opera Australia with an illustrious career spanning over 20 years.
+Her music mentor is Jolanta Nagajek, former principal mezzo-soprano of Opera Australia with an illustrious career spanning over 20 years.
 Christina attributes her Queen of the Night to Jolanta’s guidance.